 I can’t wait to see things move and operate at Amazon scale.
 I’ll be on the FinTech team, so I’m sure I’ll be able to peek inside of various organizations within Amazon.

 I’m sure I’ll get a chance to share the new things I discover and learn with you via this blog.
-Also, subscribe to my newsletter if you want to keep up to date!

 A few years ago, I didn’t think I’d become part of the brain drain that Serbia is struggling with.
 Leaving my hometown is not easy.
 And it’s harder when you know you’ve left your family and friends in a country that’s becoming a real dictatorship.